top of page

 Review Process

-Applications will be reviewed by a committee of Bay Area arts and culture leaders.
-Reviewers must disclose and recuse themselves from reviewing proposals where conflicts of interest exist.
+Applications are reviewed by a committee of Bay Area arts and culture leaders.
+Successful applicants will demonstrate quality, impact, community engagement, and equity-minded practices.

 Who may apply?

-- Established and emerging artists 18 years of age or older who live or work in Marin County
+• Established and emerging artists age 18+ who live or work in Marin County

-- Nonprofit or fiscally sponsored organizations who present programming, events, or educational outreach in the arts in Marin County
+• Nonprofit or fiscally sponsored organizations presenting arts programming in Marin County

 Grant Requirements